-As part of each restroom design are a series of elements combined together to create a cohesive design.
-These elements are highlighted at the entrance, sink, toilet / urinal, and pipe chase nodes.
+Restroom design elements have been divided into series of modular "nodes" that can be combined in multiple ways to create a cohesive design throughout the airport campus.
+These nodes include the entrance, sink, toilet/urinal, and pipe chase.

-- There are currently 3 different restrooms themes used at the Airport representing the Pacific Northwest sense: Horizon, Rainy Day, and Mist. - The Port will determine the theme for each restroom location. - Large format floor tiles flow out from restroom and abut existing concourse terrazzo floor. - Use large format wall tiles from within the restroom to line the entry walls and become primary material on concourse facade. - Coordinate with Art Program should occur early in any restroom project to determine if art can be incorporated into the entry node.
+- Restroom finishes should align with the overall conceptual design themes for each concourse.
+Colors and orientation of wall and floor tile finishes must be confirmed with the Airport. - Large format floor tiles flow out from restroom and abut existing concourse terrazzo floor. - Extend wall tile materiality from the interior of the restroom to the exterior concourse facade to highlight the entry and differentiate the restroom from the rest of the concourse. - Coordination with the Art Program should occur early in any restroom project to determine if art can be incorporated into the project.